 Visit those universal places where people meet.
 The process of meeting someone new when you're traveling abroad is really not all that different than it would be back where you came from.
 Check out a bar or lounge after sightseeing one day and strike up a conversation with some others who might seem friendly.
 You can go to places that are more geared towards people from your own culture or really attempt to blend with the locals.
 You will find that most major cities have neighborhoods or specific spots where ex-patriots might hang out with people from their native country.

 Ask at your hostel or hotel.
 When you move somewhere else you usually start by staying in a place that's meant to house international travelers.
 These are the people to ask when you're leaving behind friends and are interested in making some new connections.
 They will be able to lead you to the most likely places where you could meet some friends.
 Most hostels have a sort of lounge area where you can converse with the others staying there and you will never have to travel far from them before reaching somewhere you can be social.
 If you've moved to work at a school or other job than you can also ask for suggestions of where to go from people you work with.

-Please join us in thanking our sponsor, Core Dental.
-They have been providing patients dental implants in Calgary for years and are dedicated to each patient's oral heath.
+Please join us in thanking our sponsor, Patrick Rocca.
+He has been providing real estate services for home buyers in East York for years and is dedicated to helping each client.